wizardogrammer/LazyCPP/SumOfDivisibles/Readme.md

 # Sum of Divisibles
-- 👋 Hi, hope you have a fantastic day, we are @wizardogrammer
+- 👋 Hi, we are @wizardogrammer, what a fantastic day!

 In this tutorial we show how you check a list if it contains numbers divisble by 5 and not by 7?
 Then print the summation of them.